How to Clean Area Rugs

 Don’t Vacuum the Fringe

 If you run the vacuum over fringe, you will suck the fringe up into the beater bar of your vacuum.
 At the very least, you will damage the fringe.
-It starts to loosen, fray and look like a curly, stringy mess.
+It can start to loosen, fray and look like a curly, stringy mess.

-Even worse, you could pull out chunks of fringe.
+Even worse, you could pull out pieces of the fringe.
 The threads can get caught in your vacuum and you’ll have to unwind them from the beater bar.
 You can end up damaging your rug and your vacuum.

 Don’t Overuse Carpet Shampoos or Sprays